XavierBerger/RPi-Monitor-deb/README.md

 ## Repository

-Build script also create an update a debian repository.
+Build script also create a debian repository.
-To use this repository can be used by adding the following line in /etc/apt/source.list
+This repository can be used by adding the following line in /etc/apt/source.list

     # RPi-Monitor official repository
     deb https://github.com XavierBerger/RPi-Monitor-deb/raw/devel/repo/

+The following command will then work:

+For installation

+    sudo apt-get install rpimonitor

+For update

+    sudo apt-get update
+    sudo apt-get pgrade

-Note: The packae is not signed, it will be require to accept installation of unauthenticated package.
+Note: The package is not signed, it will be require to accept installation of unauthenticated package.

 ## Authors